Passing Away in Bizarre Fashion

 In March 1557, a man was ambling through a field near Hogsthorpe, Lincolnshire when the resident cow took exception to his presence and speared him with her horn.
 The victim’s name, and you can’t make this stuff up, was Robert Calf.

-The Darwin Awards are handed out posthumously to people who remove themselves from the gene pool by finding creatively stupid ways of killing themselves.
+- The Darwin Awards are handed out posthumously to people who remove their reproductive power from the gene pool by finding creatively stupid ways of killing themselves.
 It is the mother lode of bizarre deaths.
-In June 2007 a cab driver in South Carolina came upon a naked and injured couple lying in the road.
+In June 2007, a cab driver in South Carolina came upon a naked and injured couple lying in the road.
 They died without regaining consciousness.
 It seems they had decided to express their love for one another on the sloping roof of a four-storey building.
 In the throes of passion they lost their purchase on the tiles and proved that safe sex has more than one meaning.

 More Darwin Award Winners